monika200/AWS/CLOUD.md

 a service over a network (usually on the internet) rather than physically having the computing resources at the customer location.
 Example: **AWS, Azure, Google Cloud.**

-To know about cloud more refer below link
+To know about cloud click [CLOUD](https://www.conceptdraw.com/How-To-Guide/picture/cloud-computing-architecture-diagrams/Computer-Networks-Cloud-Computing-Diagrams-Cloud-Computing.png)

-[CLOUD](https://www.conceptdraw.com/How-To-Guide/picture/cloud-computing-architecture-diagrams/Computer-Networks-Cloud-Computing-Diagrams-Cloud-Computing.png)

 # TYPES OF CLOUD